aws-samples/sample-ollama-server/README.md

 - `WebUrl`: Open WebUI URL

 If `installDCV` is `Yes`
 - `DCVwebConsole` : DCV web browser client URL.
 Native DCV clients can be downloaded from [https://www.amazondcv.com/](https://www.amazondcv.com/).
-Login as the user specified in *Description* field.
+Use SSM session manager or EC2 instance connect to set `ubuntu` user password, and login as ubuntu.

 If `enableALB` is `Yes`